ibm-cloud-architecture/refarch-cloudnative-micro-customer/building-locally.md

 [INFO] Final Memory: 12M/309M
 [INFO] ------------------------------------------------------------------------
 ```
-4. Validate the inventory service.
-You should get a list of all inventory items.
-You should get user information from this call.
+4. Validate the customer service.
+You should get the user information for the Customer that the JWT belongs to.
 ```
 curl -H "Authorization: Bearer <JWT>" http://localhost:9084/customer/rest/customer
 ```